tasmim-tahsin/AIUB-SportsComplex-java/README.md

 AIUB Sports Complex

-A Java-based application to manage and book sports slots in AIUB Sports Complex.
+A Java-based application to manage and book sports slots at the AIUB Sports Complex.
+With a user-friendly GUI, this application allows the admin to manage available slots, while users can book the slot of their choice.
+It also features separate login and signup sections for both admin and user.
+Keep track of your sports activities with ease using the AIUB Sports Complex application!

 Features

     Admin can manage available slots for playing.